AishaEvering/FoodHub_Analysis/README.md

 ## 🔑 Key Takeaways

 * Not all Data Science involves building models.
-Sometimes the ability to invesigate the data is enough.
+Sometimes the ability to investigate the data is enough.

 ### 😤 Where I Got Stuck